EPoL students in classroom sitting at a shared table while professor teaches

 EPoL student Erick Njue

-What has your experience in the program been thus far?
+What was your experience in the program?

-Keep reading about Erick
+Continue reading about Erick

-Keep reading about Janette
+Continue reading about Santiago

 Commitment to Social Justice and Systems Level Change